 Amp-up your connection to your solstice fire, by harnessing its transformational power.

 Write down anything you wish to release onto small pieces of paper and toss them into your fire.
 As they burn in the flames, know that you are energetically releasing whatever has been holding you back.

-Narcissi, crocuses and tulips are perfect example of bulbs to plant at this time of year.
-Set your own intentions as you bury these globes of potential.
+Narcissi, crocuses, and tulips are perfect examples of bulbs to plant at this time of year.
+You can plat them outside or indoors in pots, where they’ll also serve to decorate your home through the late winter gloom!
+Set your own intentions as you bury these small globes of potential.
 As they develop shoots, stems and finally bloom over the coming months, they will act as symbols of your own blossoming desires.
-This is a lovely way to set the pace, and to provide a beautiful visual correspondence for any intentions you set to manifest in the Springtime.
+This is a lovely way to set a gentle, earth-honoring pace, and to provide a beautiful visual correspondence for any intentions you set to manifest in the Springtime.

 Select a crystal (you can choose one you own already or why not treat yourself to a new Solstice gift!
 I find that raw stones are best, not always as pretty, but they can be programmed, unlike tumble stones).
 Set an intention into this stone for what you would like to attract for the next quarter-year, and carry it with you as a talisman.
 Be careful – this is a powerful thing to do, and unless you remember to de-program your crystal, it will keep on calling in what you’ve asked for indefinitely).

-When Solar light is at its lowest, it’s important to re-kindle our human connections.
-Offer warmth – hugs, hot drinks and cozy hearths, AND emotional warmth, kindness and generosity to the people you care for.
+At midwinter, when solar light is at its lowest, it’s important to re-kindle our human connections.
+Offer physical warmth – hugs, hot drinks, and cozy hearths, AND emotional warmth, kindness, and generosity to the people you care for.

-Be there, when the Sun rises in the morning to welcome back the light.
+Be there, when at sunrise, when the Sun bobs his head above the horizon in the morning to welcome back the light.